connerCpowell/DSASeqUtils/README.md

 ___________
 Description:

-This command line utility takes a sequences file, and output sequences of that file that contain a specified subsequence.
+This command line utility takes a sequence file and outputs sequences of that file containing a specified subsequence.

 _____
 Usage: